adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/carousel/v1/carousel/README.md

 * Allows addition of slide components of varying resource type.
 * Allowed components can be configured through policy configuration.
 * Carousel navigation via next/previous and position indicators.
-* Editing features for slides (adding, removing, deleting, editing, re-ordering).
+* Editing features for slides (adding, removing, editing, re-ordering).

 ### Use Object
 The Carousel component uses the `com.adobe.cq.wcm.core.components.models.Carousel` Sling model as its Use-object.